ChristophSchmidl/artificial-intelligence-course/README.md

 ## Quotes

-### Artificial Intelligence - Foundaitons of Computational Agents by David L. Poole and Alan K. Mackworth
+### Artificial Intelligence - Foundations of Computational Agents by David L. Poole and Alan K. Mackworth

 - "Artificial Intelligence, or AI, is the field that studies the synthesis and analysis of computational agents that act intelligently"
 - "It is arguable that intelligence is different: you cannot have fake intelligence.
 If an agent behaves intelligently, it is intelligent.
 It is only the external behavior that defines intelligence; action intelligently is being intelligent.
 Thus, artificial intelligence, if and when it is achieved, will be real intelligence created artificially."